History of the IU South Bend Libraries

 Northside Hall Location

-In 1961, the first IU South Bend building, Northside Hall, was constructed on newly acquired land on the north shore of the St. Joseph River and the campus was renamed the South Bend-Mishawaka Center..
-A large room on the second floor next to the auditorium in Northside Hall was selected to house the library, with offices along an attached corridor.
+The first building constructed for the Indiana University South Bend campus opened in 1961.
+Located just north of the St. Joseph River, it was dedicated in 1962 as the South Bend-Mishawaka Center and later renamed Northside Hall.
+A large room on the second floor, next to the center’s auditorium, was selected to house the library, with offices along an attached corridor.
 The first professional librarian at the center, Mary Zimmerman, began work in 1962.